Size of jQuery can be reduced a bit by using the slim build.

-2.x of jQuery, can be stripped down to be quite light, by by getting rid of unused modules, like Ajax for example, if you’re not using it, that is.
+2.x of jQuery, can be stripped down to be quite light by getting rid of unused modules, like Ajax for example, if you’re not using it.

-A tool to do that is the aptly named jquery-builder, which is a node app (if you don’t have Node installed yet, simply get the installer and double click it).
+You can do that with the aptly named jquery-builder, which is a node app (if you don’t have Node installed yet, simply get the installer and double click it).

 Get the jquery-builder with npm:

 The syntax is as follows:

 jquery-builder --exclude <module>,<module2> > output-file.js